Tools

 records the commands I run so I can search through my history to find out what I did.

-with wings”.
+“cat with wings”.

 bottom

-Section titled “bottom”a better top
+Section titled “bottom”a better top.

-syntax highlighting for use with git diff
+syntax highlighting for use with git diff and git blame.

-a better ls
+a better ls.

-a better find
+a better find.

 a fuzzy finder that also gets used in Neovim.

-a “more correct” jq
+a “more correct” jq.

 lazygit